cvdabbeele/cloudOneOnAWS/README.md

 # Overview
 This is a collaborated effort with mawinkler and nicgoth
+This sets up:
+- an AWS codeCommit registry
+- codePipeline
-This sets up an AWS CodePipeline, builds a few containers and applies Trend Micro Cloud One Container Security (C1CS) and Trend Micro Cloud One Application Security (C1AS)to it
+- deploys Trend Micro Cloud One Container Security (C1CS)
-Additionally this creates the required EKS cluster, CodeCommit repository, CodePipeline pipeline, ECR registry etc..
+- and integrates it in the pipeline.

+Then it will:
+- deploy 3 containers and
+- scan them for vulnerabilities, malware, sensitive content etc..
+- and then push them to the ECR registry

+This README.md describes how to deploy the demo environment

+Checkout the **howToDemo.md** for demo scenarios

 # High level overview of steps (detailed steps in next section)
 1. open Cloud9
 2. clone this repo
-3. enter your configuration settings in `00_define_vars.sh.sample` and save it as `.sh`
+3. enter your configuration settings in `00_define_vars.sh.sample` and save it as `.sh` (make sure it is executable)
 4. run ./up.sh to deploy the environment (pipeline, scanner,...)
 5. build a sample container and see how it get scanned by Cloud One Container Security (C1CS).
-If it has vulnerabilities it will not be pushed to the ECR Registry.
+If it has more  vulnerabilities, malware or sensitive content than defined in the threshold, then it will not be pushed to the ECR Registry.
-6. lower the security thresholds in the C1CS scanner and rebuild the (vulnerable) container.
+6. increase the security thresholds in buildspec.yaml file (=allow more risk) and rebuild the (vulnerable) container.
 It will now be pushed to the ECR registry and deployed on EKS.
-Run a few exploits against it.
-Depending on the settings in Cloud One Application Security (C1AS), they will be blocked.
+7. Run a few exploits against it.
+Depending on the settings in Cloud One Application Security (C1AS), they will be blocked.  (for a detailed demo scenario, see **howToDemo.md** )
 6. run ./down.sh to tear everything down

-# Detailed instructions
+# Detailed setup instructions

 ## Requirements
-The AWS region that you work in, on your account, must be able to create a VPC and a Public IP. (there is a soft limit of 5 VPCs per AWS account per AWS region)
+The AWS region that you work in, on your account, must be able to create a VPC and a Public IP. (there is a soft limit of 5 VPCs per AWS account per AWS region)  <br />
-The Cloud Formation Template to build the EKS cluster will crash if those resources cannot be created
+The Cloud Formation Template to build the EKS cluster will crash if those resources cannot be created, <br />
+If you don't have a license key for Deep Security Smartcheck yet, you can get one here: https://www.trendmicro.com/product_trials/download/index/us/168 <br />
+If you want to demo the Runtime Protection as well, then you need to setup a CloudOne Application Security Account ( https://cloudone.trendmicro.com/_workload_iframe//SignUp.screen ) and create a new "group" for the MoneyX application.
+This will give you a key and a secret that you can use for TREND_AP_KEY and TREND_AP_SECRET<br />

 ## Preparation
 1. Setup a AWS Cloud9 development environment